 For-profit or commercial entities are NOT eligible to apply.
 The Public Affairs Section encourages applications from U.S. and Malian applicants from:

 - Registered not-for-profit organizations, including think tanks and civil society/non-governmental organizations with programming experience;

 - Individuals; and

 The following types of programs are NOT eligible for funding form the Public Affairs Section of the U.S. Embassy in Bamako:

 - Programs relating to partisan political activity;

 - Programs intended primarily for the growth or institutional development of the organization; or

 - Programs that duplicate existing programs.

-If your project is ineligible, please check back to this page to view future U.S. Embassy grant opportunities that may be better suited for your project.
+If your project is ineligible, please visit our website to view other U.S. Embassy grant opportunities that may be better suited for your project.